 As we read this week’s parsha, let’s recognize the powerful leadership demonstrated by these six gedolot hador, giants of their generation, and pioneers for the Jewish people and find ways to promote women’s leadership by recognizing these same traits in those around us.

-Daphne Lazar Price is executive director of the Jewish Orthodox Feminist Alliance.
-For more Torah perspectives, read the JOFA blog.
+Daphne Lazar Price is the executive director of the Jewish Orthodox Feminist Alliance.